This is part 6 of 6 of my series on the process of revising, signing with an agent, and submitting.

 The author can also request that the agent only share positive news, or only inform them when an offer comes in, etc. Personally, I like to know everything as soon as it comes in, but I’ve met plenty of authors who prefer a filter.
 One benefit of having an agent is you can choose what works best for you, unlike with querying.

 Once your initial offer comes in (hooray!), it is similar to when you get your first agent offer, except again, your agent is the one doing the legwork.
-He/she will contact the other editors to inform them of the offer, and things will speed up.
+Your agent will contact the other editors to inform them of the offer, and things will speed up.

 - One possibility is a preempt offer, which can come in different sizes and shapes.
 I believe the most common preempt is the following: the publishing house offers you a high advance in an attempt to entice you to take your manuscript off the table, not giving the other editors a chance to come forward with an offer.
 The preempt is usually an exploding offer with a deadline, and often if you don’t accept the preempt, the publishing house will be out.
 The original offer does not hold.